-378 Table 5.3 in this supplement provides an updated Tier 1 default stock change factor for land-use (F{LU}) that should be applied to Cropland with IWMS under "long-term cultivation."
-Note that the updated factor applies 379 380 only to long-term cultivated land-use in the temperate or boreal dry and moist climate regions.
-All other default 381 stock change factors in the 2006 IPCC Guidelines are unchanged.
-The updated value is similar to the 382 Temperate/Boreal Moist climate but lower than the Temperate/Boreal Dry climate values in Table 5.5, Chapter 5, 383 Volume 4 of the 2006 IPCC Guidelines.
+Table 5.3 in this supplement provides an updated Tier 1 default stock change factor for land-use (F{LU}) that should be applied to Cropland with IWMS under "long-term cultivation."
+Note that the updated factor applies only to long-term cultivated land use in the temperate or boreal dry and moist climate regions.
+All other default stock change factors in the 2006 IPCC Guidelines are unchanged.
+The updated value is similar to those values in Table 5.5 of Chapter 5 of Volume 4 of the 2006 IPCC Guidelines for temperate/boreal moist climate but lower than the temperate/boreal dry climate values.
 Consequently, this update should reduce uncertainties associated with estimating soil carbon stock changes for IWMS in dry climates.
-The method and studies used to derive the 384 385 updated default stock change factor is provided in Annex 5A.1.
-The default time period for stock changes (D) is 386 20 years, and management practices are assumed to influence stocks to 30 cm depth although lower depths can 387 also be affected.
-As a result, for Tier 1 and 2 methods, SOC stocks for mineral soils are computed to a default 388 depth of 30 cm.
-Greater soil depth can be selected and used at Tier 2 if data are available.
+The method and studies used to derive the updated default stock change factor are provided in Annex 5A.1.
+The default time period for stock changes (D) is 20 years, and management practices are assumed to influence stocks up to 30 cm depth, although greater depths can also be affected.
+As a result, for Tier 1 and 2 methods, SOC stocks for mineral soils are computed to a default depth of 30 cm.
+Greater soil depth may be selected and used at Tier 2, if data are available.

-A new default stock change factor for land-use (F{LU}) following rewetting of Cropland with IWMS is also provided in Table 5.3 for a Tier 1 approach.
-This factor applies to Cropland with IWMS where natural hydrology has been restored, and crop production may or may not continue.
-Note that the factor applies to all climate regions, with the caveat that this value is likely more representative of rewetting activities in temperate and boreal climates, as it is derived from studies limited to these regions (see Annex 5A.1 for method and studies).
-The default time period for stock changes (D) is 20 years, however additional C gain from restoring natural

-396 SOC{REF} values in Table 5.2).
-It is also important to note that the long-term cultivation factor is used for areas 397 that have been drained and are cultivated for crop production.
-If the high water table is restored, i.e., in the case 398 of rewetted Cropland, then F{LU} for rewetting are used for two sets of 20 year periods (i.e., 0-20 and 20-40 years).
+A new default stock change factor for land-use (F{LU}) following rewetting of Cropland with IWMS is also provided in Table 5.3, for a Tier 1 approach.
+This factor applies to Cropland with IWMS where natural hydrology has been restored, and where crop production may or may not continue.
+Note that the factor applies to all climate regions, with the caveat that this value is likely to be more representative of rewetting activities in temperate and boreal climates, as it is derived from studies limited to these regions (see Annex 5A.1 for method and studies).
+The default time period for stock changes (D) is 20 years, however additional C gain from restoring natural hydrology continues for a further 20 years and will reach the reference SOC stock level (SOC{REF} values in Table 5.2) after 40 years.
+It is also important to note that the long-term cultivation factor is used for areas that have been drained and are cultivated for crop production.
+If the high water table is restored, i.e. in the case of rewetted Cropland, then F{LU} for rewetting should be used for two sets of 20 year periods (i.e. 0-20 and 21-40 years).

-TABLE 5.3 Relative stock change factors for land-use (F {LU}) for long term cultivation on Cropland with IWMS over 20 years) and rewetting of cropland with IWMS (over 20 years and 40 years) Factor value type Management Temperature regime Moisture regime Default Error ^A Description Land-use (F {LU}) Long-term cultivated ^B Temperate/ Boreal Dry and Moist 0.71 41% Represents Cropland with IWMS that has been continuously managed for > 20 years, to predominantly annual crops.
-Land-use (F {LU}) Rewetting (Years 1-20) 0.80 10% Represents cropland with IWMS that has undergone rewetting (restoration of natural hydrology) Rewetting (Years 21-40) 1.0 N/A natural hydrology) and may or may not be under active crop production.
-A ± two standard deviations, expressed as a percent of the mean.
-B The long-term cultivation factor is used for areas that have been drained and are cultivated for crop production.
-In the case of rewetted Cropland, stock-change factors for land-use (F) for rewetting are used for two sets of 20 year periods (i.e., 0-20 and 20-40 years since rewetting).
+Table 5.3 Relative stock change factors for land-use (FLU) for long term cultivation on Cropland with IWMS (over 20 years) and rewetting of cropland with IWMS (over 20 years and 40 years) Factor value type Management Temperature regime Moisture regime Default Error ^A Description Land-use (F {LU}) Long-term cultivated ^B Temperate/ Boreal Dry and moist 0.71 41% Represents Cropland with IWMS that has been continuously managed for > 20 years, for predominantly annual crops.
+Land-use (F {LU}) Rewetting (Years 1-20) Boreal, temperate, and tropical Dry and moist 0.80 10% Represents cropland with IWMS that has undergone rewetting (restoration of natural hydrology) Rewetting (Years 21-40) 1.0 N/A and may or may not be under active crop production.
+A ± two standard deviations, expre B The long-term cultivation factor land-use (F) for rewetting are LU is used for areas that have been drained and are cultiv e of rewetted Crop land, stock change factors for